-Careers in childcare are set to become one of the nation’s top five professions, and it is anticipated that the availability of jobs in the childcare industry will significantly increase in the next years due to the baby boom phenomenon in Australia.
+Careers in childcare are set to become one of Australia’s top five professions, and it is anticipated that the availability of jobs in the childcare industry will significantly increase in the next years due to the baby boom phenomenon in Australia.

 In fact, according to IBISWorld, Australia’s birth rate is expected to increase by 6.4% in the forthcoming years, and this will bring with it an upsurge in roles and opportunities in both the childcare and insurance industries.